-OCTOBER 20, 1955, 9:58 AM, Lawrence Hospital, Bronxville, NY: Carolyne (Carol Patricia) Mas is born to Livia (Alvarez Frank, of Spanish, Italian, and Polish/Jewish descent...and a direct descendant of Ponce de Leon) Mas and Joseph Augusto Mas (of Catalan descent).
+OCTOBER 20, 1955, 9:58 AM, Lawrence Hospital, Bronxville, NY: Carolyne (Carol Patricia) Mas is born to Livia (Alvarez Frank, of Spanish, Italian, and Ashkenazi Jewish descent...as well as a direct descendant of both Ponce de Leon and Christopher Columbus) Mas and Joseph Augusto Mas (of Catalan descent).
 Her mother, a former radio singer/guitarist and math teacher, who studied medicine at New York College of Medicine, and her father, a pianist/baritone with The New York City Opera Company, and scientist who, most notably, invented the battery charger.